movieous-team/MovieousLive-Cocoa-Release/README.md

 # MovieousLive-Cocoa

-MovieousLive is a one-stop RTMP live streaming SDK developed by [Movieous](http://movieous.video), which provide easy-to-use API, compatibility for multiple devices and OS versions, high performance, abundant features and support for third-party SDK including face-beaty, special-effects and sound-distortion, etc. developers can build an excellent mobile live streaming app use MovieousLive SDK.
+`MovieousLive` is a one-stop RTMP live streaming SDK developed by [Movieous](http://movieous.video), which provide easy-to-use API, compatibility for multiple devices and OS versions, it provides high performance, abundant features and support for third-party SDK including face-beaty, special-effects and sound-distortion, etc. developers can build an excellent mobile live streaming app use `MovieousLive` SDK.

 *Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).*